-- Well sealed with good Dual-action – The casing is made out of machined aluminum also some of its internal components making it highly durable.
+- Well sealed with good Dual-action – The casing is made out of machined aluminum also, some of its internal components make it highly durable.

-- Comes with hose and adaptors – The good thing about this pump is that it comes with a hose with different attachments to it.
+- Comes with hose and adaptors – The good thing about this pump is that it comes with a hose with different attachments.
 This is a plus if you are dealing with different kinds of valves.

 - Flimsy frame mounting – The frame mounting of this mini pump is its downside.
 If you would opt to purchase this product, it is best to keep it in your bag rather than mounting it on the bike.

-The Zacoo also comes with a hose and the valve is capable of engaging onto both Presta and Shrader valves.
+The Zacoo also comes with a hose, and the valve can engage onto both Presta and Shrader valves.
 This pump also comes with a bottle cage mount making it easier to latch onto your bike rather than keeping it in a bag.